makersacademy/takeaway-challenge/README_FROM_AUTHOR.md

 I approached my design with the intention of making it very easy to adapt.
 I separated out classes based, in part, on the areas that would be most likely to be enhanced in the future:

-The inclusion of different menus and ability for the user navigate these seamlessly.
-Ie, breakfast vs dinner menus or different cuisines.
+The inclusion of different menus.
+Ie, breakfast vs dinner menus or different cuisines with example class of Italian Menu.

+The separation of processing from the user's takeaway interface.

-The separation of the customer's order from their menu selection.
+The separation of text-order processing from ordering with select.

 The development of Customer Relationship Management functions, such as including different ways to message customers and store information about the customer.

+THINGS I NEED TO DO

+1. Get Dotenv to work!
+2. Write an ability to review and amend order before confirming it.
+3. Feature test specs

 USER STORIES: